SilasA/First-Hangman/Hangman apt 2/ReadMe.txt

     These files are used to build a precompiled header (PCH) file named Hangman apt 2.pch and a precompiled types file named StdAfx.obj.

+Dictionary.txt
+	Dictionary of 127 words for the application to pick from.

 /////////////////////////////////////////////////////////////////////////////
 Other notes:

+Make sure that 'Dictionary.txt' is in the debug folder.

 AppWizard uses "TODO:" comments to indicate parts of the source code you should add to or customize.